-Our new Liberal Arts BA course provides the flexibility to tailor your degree to your interests.
+Our new Liberal Arts courses provide the flexibility to tailor your degree to your interests.

 What are liberal arts?